 Performance Indicator

 INPUT

 • # of verified consumer disputes received

 OUTPUT

 • # of verified consumer disputes responded to within 15 days of receipt

 OUTCOME

 • % of verified consumer disputes that are responded to within 15 days of receipt

 Justification

 Improve the efficiency and effectiveness of the consumer dispute process.

 Primary Persons Benefiting

 Citizens, consumers, and businesses.

-Objective I.12: Close 85% of verified consumer complaints within 90 days of receipt by June 30, 2025.
+Objective I.12: Close 85% of verified consumer complaints within 90 days of receipt by June 30, 2028.

 Strategies

 I.12.a: Maintain and monitor computer applications to

 support consumer complaint processing and closure.

 Performance Indicator

 INPUT

 • # of verified consumer complaints received

 OUTPUT

 • # of verified consumer complaints closed within 90 days of receipt

 OUTCOME

 • % of verified consumer complaints that are closed within 90 days of receipt

 Justification

 Improve the efficiency and effectiveness of the complaint process.

 Primary Persons Benefiting

 Citizens, consumers, and businesses.

 \

 &lt;sup>4 Include only cases from the previous quarter(s) that have reached their 90 day anniversaries.

 GOAL II

 The Department of Justice will develop and support programs that ensure a safe environment in Louisiana communities, schools, and workplaces.

 PROGRAM OBJECTIVES

 DOMESTIC AND DATING VIOLENCE

 Subgoal > To develop an outreach initiative which provides training to law enforcement and workplace supervisors on responding to instances of violence, abuse, sexual harassment and stalking.

-Objective II.1 To provide violence, abuse, and sexual harassment in-service training to 1,500 law enforcement

-officers by June 30, 2025.
+Objective II.1 To provide violence, abuse, and sexual harassment in-service training to 1,500 law enforcement officers by June 30, 2028.

-Objective II.2 To provide violence, abuse, and sexual harassment awareness training to 1500 non-DOJ personnel by June 30, 2025.
+Objective II.2 To provide violence, abuse, and sexual harassment awareness training to 1500 non-DOJ personnel by June 30, 2028.

 HUMAN TRAFFICKING

 SubGoal > To develop an outreach initiative which provides training to law enforcement personnel and community and government programs on the identification and recommended response to incidents of human trafficking.

-Objective II.5 To provide in-service Human Trafficking trainings to 250 law enforcement personnel by June 30, 2025.

-Objective II.1 To provide violence, abuse, and sexual harassment inservice training to 1,500 law enforcement officers by June 30, 2025.
+Objective II.1 To provide in-service Human Trafficking trainings to 250 law enforcement personnel by June 30, 2028.
+To provide violence, abuse, and sexual harassment in-service training to 1,500 law enforcement officers by June 30, 2028.

 Strategies

 II.1.a: Review and update training materials quarterly

 II.1.b: Program Director shall contact law enforcement groups, schedule training sessions, and arrange for records to be maintained.

 Performance Indicator

 INPUT

 • # of training requested

 OUTPUT

 - # of training sessions scheduled

 - # of training sessions completed

 OUTCOME

 • # of law enforcement officers who received DOJ violence and abuse response in-service training

 Justification

 Louisiana Department of Justice has developed Louisiana's only Peace Officers Standards and Training (P.O.S.T.)certified training curriculum geared to law enforcement response in the area of domestic and dating violence taught by a team of subject matter experts.
 Because this is the only training available to law enforcement personnel at no cost, it is imperative that this work continue to assist with victim safety and offender accountability.
-Louisiana continues to rank in the top five states in the nation in women killed by men, mandating a more aggressive and uniform response to these crimes by the criminal justice system.
-The Attorney General's office is called upon daily to provide statistics, resources, training workshops, speeches, and presentations across the state on general violence prevention, domestic violence in workplace, and domestic and dating violence to both law enforcement agencies as well as community and government agencies.

 Benchmarking

-The Louisiana Department of Justice has developed Louisiana's only Peace Officers Standards and Training (P.O.S.T.) certified training curriculum geared to law enforcement response in the area of domestic and dating violence taught by a team of subject matter experts.
-Most recently, the Attorney General's Office developed Louisiana's first on-line training initiative for law enforcement in response to domestic violence and is available to all law enforcement personnel through the Louisiana POST website.
-In addition, the Attorney General's Office has created a domestic violence initiative to train employers and employees on how to properly address this epidemic in the workplace.
-This is Louisiana's first effort to connect the public and employers against domestic violence as it relates to the workplace.
-The office has made several national presentations regarding the Louisiana Attorney General's Office efforts in the areas of domestic violence.
+The Louisiana Department of Justice has developed Louisiana's only Peace Officers Standards and Training (P.O.S.T.) .

 Primary Person Benefiting

 Citizens of the State of Louisiana.